-Field Description Select Action Add Login Select this option and select the type of login to add.
-The options are: Privileged Administrator: Provides the highest level of access with the maximum permissions.
-A user can gain access to all the SMI pages and CLI.
-Unprivileged Administrator: Provides restricted access.
-A user can gain access to the SMI pages that are for querying the Messaging status and backing up data and CLI.
-Web Access Only: Provides access only to the SMI pages.
+Name Description Select Action Add Login Select this option and select the type of login to add.
+The options are: • Privileged Administrator : Provides the highest level of access with the maximum permissions.
+A user can gain access to all the SMI pages and CLI. • Unprivileged Administrator : Provides restricted access.
+A user can gain access to the SMI pages that are for querying the Messaging status and backing up data and CLI. • Web Access Only: Provides access only to the SMI pages.
 A user can administer the SMI pages that the user can gain access to in the Web Access Mask settings of the profile of the user.
-CDR Access Only: Not applicable.
-Business Partner Login (dadmin): Provides the highest level of access with the maximum permissions to a user and is similar to Privileged Administrator.
+CDR Access Only: Not applicable. • Business Partner Login (dadmin): Provides the highest level of access with the maximum permissions to a user and is similar to Privileged Administrator .
 A user can gain access to all the SMI pages and CLI.
-You can add this login only once.
-Business Partner Craft Login: Provides the highest level of access with the maximum permissions and is similar to Business Partner
+You can add this login only once. • Business Partner Craft Login: Provides the highest level of access with the maximum permissions and is similar to Business Partner Login (dadmin).

-Field Description Login (dadmin).
 A user can gain access to all the SMI pages and CLI.
+With this login, the user can

+Name Description

-With this login, the user can suppress alarms from the server when logging in to SMI.
-Custom Login: Provides customized access.
+suppress alarms from the server when logging in to SMI.

+• Custom Login : Provides customized access.
 You can select the level of access to the user.

-Change Login Select this option and select a login from the drop-down list.
-Remove Login Select this option and select a login from the drop-down list.
-Lock/Unlock Login Select this option and select a login from the drop-down list.
-Add Group Select this option to add a group.
-Remove Group Select this option and select a group from the drop-down list.
+Change Login The option to change a login.

+Remove Login The option to remove a login.

+Lock/Unlock Login The option to lock or unlock a login.

+Add Group The option to add a group.

+Remove Group The option to remove a group.